hashicorp/consul/website/source/intro/getting-started/join.html.markdown

 sidebar_current: "gettingstarted-join"
 description: >
   When a Consul agent is started, it begins as an isolated cluster of its own.
-  To learn about other cluster members, the agent just join one or more other nodes using a provided join address.
+  To learn about other cluster members, the agent must join one or more other nodes using a provided join address.
 In this step, we will set up a two-node cluster and join the nodes together.
 ---